plum-umd/symphony-lang/autotools.md

 repository manager like GitLab or GitHub, then it's probably not the right thing.
-These download buttons typically yield source archives, which are only snapshots of the Git repository.
+These download buttons typically yield source archives, which are only lightweight snapshots of the Git repository.
 You cannot build and install PSL from a source archive.
 Please download a distribution archive or clone the Git repository instead.